-- School Nutrition Association of Vermont Past President and board advisor.
-Where Erika provides education, support and networking for school food service professionals across the state.
+School Nutrition Association of Vermont Past President and board advisor.
+Where Erika provides education, support, and networking for school nutrition professionals across the state.

 When you don’t see Erika at work you can find her at the soccer field, at the ice rink, at church, or at Jazzercise.

 Erika who speaks three languages is originally from São Paulo, Brazil, but now lives off the grid with her husband and daughter in an Earthship in Vermont.